-Nicole joined the Southwest Prevention Center to coordinate, broker, and deliver Training and Technical Assistance (T/TA) services to grantees within the Southwest Resource Team’s service area.
-Currently, Nicole serves as the primary T/TA contact for Kansas, Nebraska, and Oklahoma.
-As a soon-to-be graduate of the University of Oklahoma Master’s in Prevention Science program, Nicole enjoys blending research from health promotion, behavioral health, epigenetics, and neuroscience fields with a public health approach for effective application of the Strategic Prevention Framework.
+As a training and technical assistance (T/TA) specialist for the Southwest Resource Team, Nicole’s role is to coordinate, broker, and deliver services to grantees within the Southwest Resource Team’s service area.
+As an internationally certified prevention specialist and soon-to-be graduate of the University of Oklahoma Master’s in prevention science program, Nicole enjoys blending research from health promotion, behavioral health, epigenetics, and neuroscience fields with a public health approach for effective application of the Strategic Prevention Framework.

 Prior to moving to Oklahoma, Nicole spent two years coordinating provider T/TA and prevention services for 8 of Arizona’s 15 counties.
 Upon receiving a Bachelor’s in neuroscience and sociology from Trinity University in 2009, Nicole discovered her niche for substance abuse prevention during her time at the Arizona Department of Health Services as a 2010 graduate student intern with SAMHSA’s CSAP Prevention Fellowship Program.
 Her passion for prevention, however, was discovered earlier during Nicole’s time in South Africa working with the University of the Western Cape’s HIV/AIDS prevention program.